openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 In your report, you should include:

 -   An introduction, describing why the project was completed and any goals of the project.
--   Your project’s methods, that is how your project was completed. it should include:
+-   Your project's methods, that is how your project was completed. it should include:

     -   All tools used in your analysis.
     -   All decision points (`section 5.1`_)